folio-org/docs/content/en/docs/Reporting/Querying/_index.md

 After learning how to use SQL, there are a few resources that outline specifics of how the LDP organizes FOLIO data.

 * **[The LDP User Guide](https://github.com/library-data-platform/ldp/blob/1.1.11/doc/User_Guide.md).** This guide includes details about writing SQL that works for the LDP data model; note especially the sections describing the data model, JSON queries, and the differences between the relational attributes and JSON fields.
 The guide also includes a section that describes the [historical data functionality within the LDP](https://github.com/library-data-platform/ldp/blob/1.1.11/doc/User_Guide.md#5-historical-data), which allows users to compose queries that explore how FOLIO data records change over time.
-* **[SchemaSpy](https://glintcore.net:8443/ldp/schemaspy/).** The Reporting SIG maintains a SchemaSpy installation attached to our LDP reference environment, which pulls data from the FOLIO snapshot reference environment.
+* **[SchemaSpy](https://glintcore.net:8443/ldp/schemaspy/).** This SchemaSpy installation is attached to the LDP reference environment, which pulls data from the FOLIO snapshot reference environment.
 SchemaSpy gives a concise list of LDP tables and fields and can be helpful when developing queries, if your local LDP uses the same software version as the LDP reference environment.
-* **[FOLIO Schema Parser](https://docs.google.com/spreadsheets/d/1m_Cq_GmZX37gJPEjVWt9eOLXskUjSLUb-8KapWj0SIw/edit#gid=1511890017).** The Reporting SIG’s lightweight FOLIO Schema Parser automatically populates a spreadsheet using FOLIO’s data schema documentation, connecting FOLIO fields to LDP tables and fields.
+* **[FOLIO Schema Parser](https://docs.google.com/spreadsheets/d/1m_Cq_GmZX37gJPEjVWt9eOLXskUjSLUb-8KapWj0SIw/edit#gid=1511890017).** This lightweight FOLIO Schema Parser automatically populates a spreadsheet using FOLIO’s data schema documentation, connecting FOLIO fields to LDP tables and fields.
 It can be helpful as a tool for quickly looking up what fields are available from FOLIO apps and what LDP tables include those fields.
 * **[FOLIO Analytics shared derived tables](https://github.com/folio-org/folio-analytics/tree/release-1.0/sql/derived_tables).** The derived tables developed for the LDP (found in the **folio_reporting** schema of the LDP) often serve as a better starting point for ad hoc queries than the FOLIO tables in the **public** schema.
 The derived tables combine and simplify the original FOLIO tables in ways that make query development much easier.
 You should work with your local LDP administrator to determine how your local LDP is using derived tables (e.g., what FOLIO Analytics release you are using, how frequently the derived tables are updated).

 ### Sharing ad hoc queries